 When we created the world’s first high-protein plant-based dog food in 2019, we knew a lot of dog lovers would be switching from a meat-based diet to Wild Earth.
-In March 2020, we decided to ask over 3,000 of our long-term customers how their dogs were doing on a plant-based diet.
+In March 2020, we decided to ask over 3,000 of our customers how their dogs were doing on a plant-based diet.
 We asked about taste, energy, joint health, digestion, stool quality, and 425 dog parents completed the detailed survey.
 The results were overwhelmingly positive: 77% had been feeding a meat-based dog food and 86% of them reported a positive health benefit for their dog after switching to Wild Earth!

 After switching to Wild Earth: